mk-Guvi/React-Learning/Readme.md

 Hoc takes a component as argument and returns a new component

 The Hoc shares different states to the components so the change in states of one component doesnt affect the other component

+Context:

+Context provides a way to pas the data through the component tree without having to pass props down manually at every level.

+steps:
+1.)create the context
+2.)proide context value
+3.)consume the context value

+Limitations of Context-type sharing data:

+1.)It works only in class comopnents

+2.)if you want share more than once conrtext value you need use consumer components instead of contxt-type.